ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 **First, multiformat thinking is hard.** The whole point of our digital-first approach is to store content only once, and produce multiple formats automatically.
 This puts tremendous pressure on project managers, developers, authors, editors, designers and proofreaders to think in multiple formats at once.

-For instance: on the web, hyperlinks are cheap: you can add them anywhere, attach them to any text, and the design can keep them out of the reader's way.
+For instance, on the web, hyperlinks are cheap: you can add them anywhere, attach them to any text, and the design can keep them out of the reader's way.
 In print, hyperlinks vanish or, if presented as page numbers, take up space and attention.
 Another example I mentioned above is interactivity: the text in the filmstrip figures in *The Economy* has to be sensitive to the fact that readers might be looking at clickable slides or at a static, printed page.
 And when controlling the flow of text, editors have to be aware of things like what happens when an element is floated: it appears beside the text it *precedes* in HTML, which can be counterintuitive for things like sidenotes beside paragraphs.

 Like many publishers, we've had to invest a lot in training our team in multi-format thinking.